André De Shields

 André Robin De Shields (born January 12, 1946) is an American actor, singer, dancer, director, and choreographer.
+He has received numerous accolades including an Emmy Award, Grammy Award, and Tony Award.

-De Shields originated the role of Hermes on Broadway in the musical Hadestown, winning the 2019 Tony Award for Best Actor in a Featured Role in a Musical and the 2020 Grammy Award for Best Musical Theater Album for his performance.
+De Shields has appeared in the original Broadway casts of multiple stage productions, including The Full Monty, Warp!, and The Wiz, and most recently and notably originating the role of Hermes on Broadway in the musical Hadestown, winning the 2019 Tony Award for Best Actor in a Featured Role in a Musical and the 2020 Grammy Award for Best Musical Theater Album for his performance.
 He has also appeared on television, and won a Primetime Emmy Award for Outstanding Individual Achievement for his performance in the 1982 NBC broadcast of Ain't Misbehavin'.

 Early life and education

 André Robin De Shields was born on January 12, 1946, in Dundalk, Maryland, to Mary Gunther and John De Shields.
-He was raised in Baltimore, Maryland, the ninth of eleven children; his father died at the age of 50, when André was 17.
+He was raised in Baltimore, the ninth of eleven children; his father died at the age of 50, when André was 17.
 De Shields obtained his high school diploma at Baltimore City College in 1964, then attended Wilmington College, where he starred in a production of Lorraine Hansberry's A Raisin in the Sun.
-He then transferred colleges and earned his B.A. in English literature from the University of Wisconsin, Madison in 1970.
-In 1991, De Shields received his M.A. in African American studies from the Gallatin School of Individualized Study of New York University.
+He then transferred colleges and earned his BA in English literature from the University of Wisconsin, Madison in 1970.
+In 1991, De Shields received his MA in African-American studies from the Gallatin School of Individualized Study of New York University.

-He currently serves as an adjunct professor at Gallatin.
+He is an adjunct professor at Gallatin.